Master the simple 3-part process you can use to self-regulate and pivot anytime you or your client feels triggered.

 Global Thought Leader On Narrative Coaching at Center for Narrative Coaching & Design Fielding

-Dr. David Drake founded and runs the Center for Narrative Coaching & Leadership and has studied human dynamics for 30 years – with a particular passion for change and transitions.
+Dr David Drake founded and runs the Moment Institute and has studied human dynamics for 30 years – with a particular passion for change and transitions.

 What this means for David’s clients is that he can help them separate the signal from the noise to focus on what matters most.
 As an integrative practitioner, he draws on a rich academic and consulting background in helping clients understand their own stories and how to liberate themselves.